 We started March with our first city break of the year to Prague, such a stunning city to explore by foot and perfect for a long weekend.
-We stayed at the Four Seasons, located within walking distance of Old Town Square and Charles Bridge.
-More on our visit to Prague – what we did, where we ate – in the Snapshots from Prague post.
+We stayed at the Four Seasons Prague, located within walking distance of Old Town Square and Charles Bridge.

 Back in London, we mostly stuck to exploring local spots including Dukes Meadows and Holland Park before heading to Fano, Italy, for Easter break.
 After the Easter break, we had one more day out in London at the WWT London Wetland Centre in Barnes.
 More on our days out in the March 2016 Around London post.